morrislenny/track1-turtles/outline/TURTLE-SAMPLES.md

 #### 6. [easy - intermediate] Write a function that adds turtles

 While playing around with turtles, we may mess up their movements.
-The `(init)` command makes everything clean up and back to the starting state.
+The `(init)` command makes everything clean up and back to the initial state.
 It is a good command, but again, we need to repeat `(add-turtle)` command many times to get five turtles.

 We want something.
 Yes, we can define our own function for that.
-Once the function is defined, we can add five turtles by a single function anytime.
+Once the function is defined, we can add five turtles by a single function call anytime.

 - 6.1 define a function to add three turtles and a turtle with the name :neo

-Since we already have :trinity, we are going to add a couple of smiths and :neo in the end.
-Then, we will have five turtles.
+Since we already have :trinity, we are going to add three smiths and :neo.
+After that, we will have five turtles in total.

 ```clojure
 ;; function definition